KirkSuD/ChromecastLocalPlayer/README.md

 A simple Python server with web UI to control Chromecast,
     play local media files via Chromecast.

+## Archived

+Archived because I basically don't use Chromecast anymore.

+If you somehow find this useful, you can fork the repo.
+Or use the code as long as it's non-commercial.

 ## Requirements

 `pip install -r requirements.txt`: